matheusps/okta-auth-example/README.md

 $ yarn
 $ ng serve
 ```
-Obs.: You can you npm, but use yarn => because it is cooler!... duh!
+Obs.: You can use npm, but use yarn => because it is cooler!... duh!